Happy 87th Birthday to Nuge Schneider, Our Honorary Founder

 Maple Leaf Foods’ Shareholders are Tasting an 80% Gain This Year

 To my surprise, Maple Leaf Foods (“MFI”) has been our strongest performer this year, up nearly 80%.
+(Disclosure: Jeff Pollock and Sunni Schneider directly and indirectly hold a financial interest in MFI as shareholders.)
 On February 26, 2024, we started buying MFI for clients at $22.82.
-At the time, the stock was about as unpopular with investors as I was with the ladies in high school.
-Just two trading days earlier, a […]
+At the time, the stock was about as unpopular […]

 Stock Prices Historically Get Sent to Detention in September